philpem/freebee/README.md

   * [AT&T 3B1 Information](http://unixpc.taronga.com) -- the "Taronga archive".
     * Includes the STORE, comp.sources.3b1, XINU and a very easy to read HTML version of the 3B1 FAQ.
-    * Also includes (under "Kernel Related") tools to build an Enhanced Diagnostics disk which allows formatting hard drives with more than 8 heads or 1024 cylinders.
+    * Also includes (under "Kernel Related") tools to build an Enhanced Diagnostics disk which allows formatting hard drives with more than 8 heads.
   * [unixpc.org](http://www.unixpc.org/)
   * Bitsavers: [documentation and firmware (ROMs)](http://bitsavers.org/pdf/att/3b1/), [software](http://bitsavers.org/bits/ATT/unixPC/)